coyote240/CSP-TEST/article.md

 Cross-site Scripting (XSS) is far from dead, whatever you may have heard, but the tools of its destruction have been wrought.
-While popular client-side web frameworks help to provide out-of-the-box input validation and output filtering while browser vendors have expanded capabilities that provide developers with tight controls with which to control script execution.
+While popular client-side web frameworks help to provide out-of-the-box input validation and output filtering, browser vendors have expanded capabilities that provide developers with tight controls with which to control script execution.
 These tools do not come for free, however, and their use is subtle and challenging; there is risk of cutting one's self in the process.

 One of the most powerful weapons in the battle against XSS is the Content Security Policy (CSP).
 While the CSP might be everything we need to stop XSS in